jangler/oracles-randomizer/README.md

   accessed from the inventory ring box icon.
 For convenience, the L-3 ring box is given at the start.
 The punch rings can be used with only one equip slot empty.
+- Select+right on the file select screen toggles music.
+Select+left on the file select screen toggles between GBC palettes (default) and lighter GBA palettes; this will only have an effect if you're playing on or emulating a GBA.
 - If tree warp is enabled, holding start while closing the map screen outdoors warps to the seed tree in Horon Village or Lynna City.
 Tree warp comes with no warranty and is not supported as a "feature", so think carefully before